 John declares to us in this beautiful verse that we must reach out to God with our hearts and minds to receive this free gift of eternal life.

 Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God…

 We receive Christ by placing our faith in him.
 Trusting belief.
 This is more than mere head knowledge or vague acknowledgement.
 It is to give our very lives to him.
 To give him ourselves.
 To be sure, it involves trust, repentance, submission, commitment, obedience, and following him.

 But the front door is faith.
 We must enter through that front door and say, “Yes Lord, thank you.
 I believe.”
 Then, what follows, is a life of getting to know him better – following him wherever he may lead.
 It means desiring to become more and more like him.
 It means telling others about him, even as we serve them, along our journey through this world.

 According to John, those who do respond in faith in this way receive eternal life.
 Those who do not respond in faith, do not receive eternal life.
-John says they stand condemned already because they prefer darkness instead of the light that Christ brings into the world.
+John says they stand condemned already because they prefer darkness instead of the light that Christ brings into the world (John 3:18, 36).

-Now, if you have been paying attention up to this point, perhaps you noticed I left out the central, governing purpose of all that God did through Jesus on our behalf.
+Now, if you have been paying attention up to this point, perhaps you noticed I left out the central, governing motivation of all that God did through Jesus on our behalf.

 John tells us that, “God so loved.”